apache/trafficcontrol/docs/source/api/servers_id_queue_update.rst

 :action: A string describing what action to take regarding server updates; one of:

 	queue
-		Enqueue updates for the server, propagating configuration changes to the actual server dequeue
+		:term:`Queue Updates` for the server, propagating configuration changes to the actual server dequeue
 		Cancels any pending updates on the server